Respect Now Always

 If your partner withdraws consent and you keep going

 Because no one owes you sex and everyone always has the right to say no.

 It doesn't matter how much you want it.

 If they've had sex with you before …

-Or if it had sex with loads of other people before.
+Or if it had sex with other people before.

 Consent isn't just a box you tick, it's part of having sex.

 You just need to ask.